kaiyou/ACM/README.md

 The current trust model is based on the following statements:
  - the client trusts its broker with metadata related to its IP address, application servers and notification count
- - the client trusts its broker with metadata related to application and notification type of "private" notifications
- - the client does not trust the broker with the metadata related to application (except the server IP address) and notification type of "confidential" notifications
+ - the client does not trust the broker with the metadata related to application (except the server IP address) and notification type
  - the client does not trust the broker with the content of notifications
  - the client does not trust the broker in regard to replay attacks
  - the client does not trust the borker in regard to DoS attacks